lanl/rgm/README.md

 # Description
 **RGM: Random Geological Model generation package**

-We develop a Fortran package for generating realistic random geological models, including seismic images, faults, relative geological time (seismic horizons), and salt bodies, via a multi-randomization method.
-The generated models can be used to train machine learning models, e.g., [MTI-MTR](https://github.com/lanl/mtl), [SCF](https://github.com/lanl/scf).
+`RGM` is an open-source package for generating realistic random geological models, including medium parameter models $(V_p, V_s, \rho)$, seismic images (PP, PS, SP, SS images, or just PP image), geological faults, relative geological time volume, salt bodies, and unconformities, using a multi-randomization method.
+The generated models can be used to train machine learning models, e.g., multitask inference-refinement model [MTI-MTR](https://github.com/lanl/mtl) and seismicity-constrained fault characterization model [SCF](https://github.com/lanl/scf).

-The work was supported by Los Alamos National Laboratory (LANL) Laboratory Directory Research and Development (LDRD) project 20240322ER.
+The work is supported by Los Alamos National Laboratory (LANL) Laboratory Directory Research and Development (LDRD) project 20240322ER.
 LANL is operated by Triad National Security, LLC, for the National Nuclear Security Administration (NNSA) of the U.S. Department of Energy (DOE) under Contract No. 89233218CNA000001.
 The research used high-performance computing resources provided by LANL's Institutional Computing program.

-The work is under LANL open source approval reference O4778.
+The codes are approved for public release under LANL approval reference O4778.

-# Reference
-The paper associated with the code is under review.

 # Requirement
 `RGM` depends on [FLIT](https://github.com/lanl/flit).

 # Use
-The code is written in Fortran.
+The code is written in modern Fortran.
 To install `RGM`,

 ```
 cd src